tkfjae86/schoolhomework/readme.md

 <h1 align="center">Incognito Static Version</h1>

-The deployable static version of Incognito, a proxy to access the world wide web that is rather fast and fancy and without ads.
+The deployable static version of Incognito, a proxy to access the world wide web that is rather fast, fancy and without ads.
 Deployment options are below.

 ## Deployment